 He can been seen and heard regularly on BBC television, radio and digital services covering California and beyond.

-After studying biology and graduating from Sunderland Polytechnic (now the University of Sunderland) in 1983, Peter worked initially in scientific research, at the Medical Research Council in London.
+After studying biology and graduating from Sunderland Polytechnic (now the University of Sunderland) in 1983, Peter worked initially in scientific research, for the Medical Research Council in London.
 He then switched careers and trained as a broadcast journalist at London's National Broadcasting School.

 Peter's broadcasting career started in 1984.
 He worked at numerous UK commercial radio stations, including Radio Tees, Viking Radio, Pennine Radio, Piccadilly Radio and LBC.

-In 1984/5, a turbulent time in the UK, Peter reported on the 12-month coal industry strike.
+In the mid-1980s, a turbulent time in the UK, Peter reported on the 12-month coal industry strike.
 It led to him interviewing leading political and union figures - including the Prime Minister, Margaret Thatcher.
 He also covered the Cleveland Child Abuse scandal - a story involving the alleged mis-reporting of child abuse by local doctors.

 After joining the BBC, in 1988, Peter worked on BBC Radio 4's Today Programme, The World at One and PM.
 He covered the Lockerbie Pan Am bombing and the Hillsborough football disaster.